Sam Lyle: Coaching career

+Head coaching record

 Bobby Dodd Award

 In 1976, Lyle created the Bobby Dodd Coach of the Year Award.
 The award, named after former Georgia Tech coach Bobby Dodd, is an awarded annually to the college football head coach whose team excels on the field, in the classroom, and in the community.
 Lyle also served as the chairman of the executive committee of the American Sportsmanship Council, the group who sponsored the Bobby Dodd Award.

 Death

-Lyle died of kidney failure on May 25, 2007 in Atlanta.
+Lyle died of kidney failure on May 25, 2007, in Atlanta.